40 Inch Paiste Symphonic Gong

 When And How Will It Ship: This gong typically will ship out next day with either FedEx or UPS, and arrive within 5-7 business days.

-What You’ll Receive: One 40” Paiste Symphonic Gong with logo, and an option of metal stand as pictured.
+What You’ll Receive: One 40” Paiste Symphonic Gong with logo, and an option of metal stand and mallet as pictured.
 (Tai Loi logo and No logo symphonic gong available upon request.
 Leave this request in the notes during checkout).

 Product Description: At this size the gong is a low-toned instrument and too heavy to carry by hand.
 The vibration on a gong this size will be felt greatly as waves over your body.
 There will be a wealth of space between the fundamental note and a full crash of the gong, so there are many layers of binaurals and chords that will come out as you continue to hit the gong.